Economics PhD Admissions

 Students should apply online and upload application materials at the Graduate College Application Web page.
 Review for admission to each Fall cohort will begin in January of that year.
 It is recommended that applications be submitted on or before January 15.

 Paper applications will no longer be accepted.
 Please submit all materials via the online application.

-Please Note: ECON 519 is a dynamically dated, mandatory course for first-year graduate students and will begin in early August 2019 (actual date TBD).
+Please Note: ECON 519 is a dynamically dated, mandatory course for first-year graduate students and will begin mid-summer (actual date TBD).
 The course also comes with a lengthy homework assignment which will be due the first day of class.
 Please keep this date in mind when you are admitted to the program.

 Please be sure to read and carefully follow all instructions on the Graduate College Application Web page.